bf4/webtrees/modules/googlemap_readme.txt

    is needed to protect the original config.php for people who already installed this module)

+Configuration of the Googlemap module can be done through the Googlemap configuration page.
+When logged into PGV as administrator you will see a "Manage"-link just below the map.
+Click on this link and the Configuration page will be shown.
+Here you can enter your API-key and do some more settings.

 The map will only be shown if at least one fact has a PLAC with coordinates attached to it.
 The coordinates cannot yet be entered through the normal windows.
 You have to add it directly into the GEDCOM record.
 The correct